 Best iPhone VPN apps

-It's a top all-round service, offering super-fast speeds thanks to its new 'NordLynx' protocol, lots of servers around the world and it's sensibly priced.
+NordVPN is a great all-round VPN service, offering super-fast speeds thanks to its 'NordLynx' protocol (based on WireGuard), lots of servers around the world and the fact that it's sensibly priced.

 NordVPN is based in Panama, an ideal territory for privacy laws.
-But it doesn't collect or store any information about how or when you use the service, so it would have no data to hand over even if authorities were to request it, which they won't.
+Plus it doesn't collect or store any information about how or when you use the service, so it would have no data to hand over even if authorities were to request it, which they won't.
+Better still, it has been audited recently to confirm that these aren't simply claims.

-The service lets you connect to up to six devices at once, and has apps for iPhone and iPad, as well as Mac, Windows, Android and Amazon Fire TV.
+The service lets you connect to up to six devices at once and also has apps for iPad, Mac, Windows, Android and Amazon Fire TV.

-If you subscribe for two years, you'll get a hefty discount which works out at £2.68 / $3.71 per month.
+If you subscribe for two years, you'll get a hefty discount, too.

 Read our NordVPN review.

 ExpressVPN is another excellent choice for your iPhone.
-As with the others here, there are also apps for other popular devices, and you can use it on five of them at the same time, so it should cover the whole family.
+As with the other services here, there are also apps for other popular devices, and you can use it on five of them at the same time, so it should cover the whole family.

 It's based in the British Virgin Islands for privacy reasons and, like Nord and others here, doesn't store any data about your use of its service.